quantum-kite/kite/docs/documentation/calculation.md

 The target function currently available are:

 * [`#!python dos`][calculation-dos]
-  : Calculate the global density of states (DoS) as a function of energy.
+  : Calculates the global density of states (DOS) as a function of energy.
 * [`#!python ldos`][calculation-ldos]
-  : Calculate the local density of states (LDoS) as a function of energy (for a set of lattice positions).
+  : Calculate the local density of states (LDOS) as a function of energy (for a set of lattice positions).
 * [`#!python arpes`][calculation-arpes]
   : Calculate the ARPES response.
 * [`#!python gaussian_wave_packet`][calculation-gaussian_wave_packet]
   : Calculate the propagation of a gaussian wave-packet.
 * [`#!python conductivity_dc`][calculation-conductivity_dc]
-  : Calculate the DC conductivity.
+  : Calculates a given component of the DC conductivity tensor.
 * [`#!python conductivity_optical`][calculation-conductivity_optical]
-  : Calculate the linear optical conductivity as a function of frequency.
+  : Calculates a given component of the linear optical conductivity tensor as a function of frequency for a given Fermi energy.
 * [`#!python conductivity_optical_nonlinear`][calculation-conductivity_optical_nonlinear]
-  : Calculate the 2nd-order nonlinear optical conductivity.
+  : Calculates a given component of the 2nd-order nonlinear optical conductivity tensor.
 * [`#!python singleshot_conductivity_dc`][calculation-singleshot_conductivity_dc]
-  : Calculate the longitudinal DC conductivity for a set of Fermi energies (uses the $\propto\mathcal{O}(N)$ single-shot method).
+  : Calculates the longitudinal DC conductivity for a set of Fermi energies (uses the $\propto\mathcal{O}(N)$ single-shot method).

     !!!
 Info "Processing the output of `#!python singleshot_conductivity_dc()`"